 Decorating Option: Painted Baubles

-The baubles are cute as plain clear ornaments, but I decided to use some metallic silver and gold spray paint to fancy things up a little.
+The ornament baubles are cute plain, but I decided to use some metallic silver and gold spray paint to fancy a few up a little.
 If you are painting your baubles, it’s best to avoid getting paint inside the ornament where it will be in contact with food (just to be on the safe side) or on the inside edges of where the two halves connect for best fit.
 I used masking tape on the edges and taped a little bit of scrap paper/plastic from the packaging into the back of the bauble, just in case.

-Painting designs and shapes onto the outside of the baubles is super tricky for clean lines with slick rounded plastic and spray paint.
+Painting designs and shapes onto the outside is tricky for clean lines with slick rounded plastic.
 Masking the front “window” for baubles as shown looked great when finished, but was painful precise work.
 Painting only one side so there is a clear front and metallic back as shown in some of the finished baubles is a simpler option.
 Or you can just keep things clear.
 Easy peasy!
 Ensure your paint is suitable for plastics, follow the directions for use and safety, keep the coats thin, and allow the paint to fully cure before dressing your baubles for gifting.

 Making Christmas Bauble Ornaments with Dog Treats